stjude/ChIPseqSpikeInFree/README.md

 We develop `ChIPseqSpikeInFree`, a novel ChIP-seq normalization method to effectively determine scaling factors for samples across various conditions and treatments, which does not rely on exogenous spike-in chromatin or peak detection to reveal global changes in histone modification occupancy.
 This method is capable of revealing the similar magnitude of global changes as the spike-in method.

+In summary, `ChIPseqSpikeInFree` can estimate scaling factors for ChIP-seq samples without exogenous spike-in or without input.
+When ChIP-seq is done with spike-in protocol but high variation of Spike-In reads between samples are observed,  ChIPseqSpikeInFree can help you determine a more reliable scaling factor than ChIP-Rx method.

 ## App on DNAnexus Cloud platform - No installation, click and run.
 To use the tool, you will need to create a DNAnexus account at https://platform.dnanexus.com/register?client_id=sjcloudplatform.
 After logging in DNAnexus,  you can create a project , upload your data to your project folder and choose the ChIPseqSpikeInFree app (Tools --> library --> search ChIPseqSpikeInFree) to run.
 Or you can run ChIPseqSpikeInFree at https://platform.dnanexus.com/app/ChIPseqSpikeInFree and get results in an hour.